Docker

 Volumes

-• Suppose we have a mongo container running and if I somehow got the container stopped the data wont be persistant upon restarting the container.
+• Suppose we have a mongo container running and if I somehow got the container stopped the data wont be persistent upon restarting the container.

 • To achieve we need to attach volumes.